-You can use pumpkin emotion to create different facial expressions using pumpkins.
+You can use interactive felt pieces to create pumpkin emotions, or facial expressions on pumpkins to create different feelings on the pumpkins.
 This is a great way for toddlers and preschoolers to play with facial expressions, practice emotions, and put a word to the emotion.

 You’ll need just a few items for this activity: